2arnav4/Alcovia/DECISIONS.md

 - The exported n8n workflow sends the event to the mock Express notification sink.
 - n8n marks a session delivered only after the sink succeeds.
 The sink also stores one notification per session id.
 - The workflow is in `n8n-workflow.json`.
 It still has to be imported and activated in the n8n instance used for the demo.
 - Status: application code and exported workflow built.
-Express webhook, retry and sink behavior tested.
-Final import and activation in a real n8n instance is manual environment setup.
+Express webhook, concurrent flush, retry and sink behavior tested.
+Final import, publishing and execution in the user's n8n Cloud workspace is manual environment setup because it needs the user's Cloud account and public backend URL.

 ### Two devices and dev panel